MikeTam1021/friendly-101/docs/homebrew.rst

    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-You should run ``brew doctor`` and any other instructions to make sure Homebrew is up to date and error free.
+You should run ``brew doctor`` and any other on-screen instructions to make sure Homebrew is up to date and error free.

 .. code-block:: bash